egonSchiele/contracts.ruby/TUTORIAL.md

 end
 ```

 You always need to specify a contract for the return value.
 In this example, `hello` doesn't return anything, so the contract is `nil`.
-Now you know that you can use a constant like `nil` as the of a contract.
+Now you know that you can use a constant like `nil` as the end of a contract.
 Valid values for a contract are:

 - the name of a class (like `String` or `Fixnum`)
 - a constant (like `nil` or `1`)